 Training the Navy Reserve With the FTS Program

 Navy Full-Time Support (FTS) is a program that allows Navy Reservists to perform in positions as full-time active duty members, supporting the Navy Reserve Force.
 These members receive the same pay, allowances, and benefits as active duty members.
-Often there are jobs in the military that are undermanned.
-Depending upon the deployment status or immediate requirement to have a fully trained member fill one of these empty billets, the Reservists can actually fill a need of the active-duty Navy.
+Often there are jobs in the military that are understaffed.
+Depending upon the deployment status or immediate requirement to have a fully trained member fill one of these empty billets, the Reservists can fill a need of the active-duty Navy.

 The purpose of the Full-Time Support (FTS) program is to train and administer the Navy Reserve.

 It is open to both male and female personnel.
 Enlisted FTS personnel serve in demanding billets both at sea and ashore, providing the support necessary to prepare Navy Reservists to deploy when needed.
-Often in times of war and deployment, the needs of the Navy grow and critical job skills are a commodity.
+Often in times of war and deployment, the needs of the Navy grow, and critical job skills are a commodity.